rmaclean/nSwagger/README.md

 ## Console

 The first client for the core library is a console application which you can run and produce the code from the Swagger files.
-Currently this exists but isn't really usable yet.

 ## Visual Studio Integration